Before you visit, contact the library you plan to visit to ensure that staff will be available during that time.

 Case 2: The title you need is held in the Libraries and available in ebook format, but not accessible for use with screen reading software: Send your request for an alternative format to LibraryAccessibility@Umanitoba.ca.
 Include the title, author(s)/editor(s), year of publication, and publisher's information.
 Alternatively, you can simply provide the permalink of the record from One Stop Search.

 Case 3: When any other formats in the library holdings are not accessible, contact LibraryAccessibility@Umanitoba.ca.

 If you have already purchased the course textbooks and need alternative formats, Student Accessibility Services can assist you in obtaining these.

 Your local public library can assist you find accessible formats through the Centre for Equitable Library Access (CELA).
 Membership with CELA will give you access to Bookshare, an accessible online library with a large pool of books including research books and textbooks.

 Please make an appointment with the liaison librarian that supports your course or program.
 If you are not sure who your liaison librarian is, you can refer to the directory of liaison librarians or simply call the central service number, contact us vis e-mail, or ask at the service desk.

 If you want a section from any book, or journal articles held physically in the Libraries, they can be scanned and emailed in a PDF format.
 To use this service, you can fill out a Document Delivery request form.
-If you need additional assistance, please call (204) 474-9844 or email us at email@example.com.
-Any photocopying or scanning or a copyrighted work shall respect the fair use provisions of the Copyright Act (2012).
+If you need additional assistance, please call (204) 474-9844 or email us at firstname.lastname@example.org.
+Any photocopying or scanning or a copyrighted work shall respect the fair dealing provisions of the Copyright Act (2012).